Surface of Revolution Calculator

 If the answer seems unexpectedly large, check whether the function becomes steep on the interval.
 A large derivative increases the arc-length factor, and that can raise the surface area significantly even if the function values themselves are moderate.
 If the answer seems negative or physically odd, inspect the function and interval carefully, especially if the graph crosses below the x-axis.
 The script follows the entered expression directly, so the numerical output reflects that input rather than enforcing a geometric convention.

 This calculator assumes the curve is being rotated about the x-axis and that the function can be evaluated numerically throughout the interval.
-It is designed for smooth, well-behaved functions.
-If the graph has a cusp, corner, discontinuity, vertical tangent, or singularity, the derivative estimate may become unstable and the final area may be inaccurate.
+It is designed for smooth, well-behaved profile curves.
+If the graph has a cusp, corner, discontinuity, vertical tangent, or singularity, the derivative estimate may become unstable and the final surface area may be inaccurate.

 That is why this calculator is practical for experimentation.
 You can test polynomial, trigonometric, exponential, and radical expressions without first solving a symbolic integral.
 This makes the tool helpful for students checking homework intuition, teachers demonstrating the geometry of rotation, and anyone who needs a quick estimate for a smooth profile curve.

-The following table summarizes the numerical steps performed by the script:
+The following table summarizes the numerical steps performed by the script for a rotated surface:

 | Step | Operation |